geeberish/mucapstone/README.md

 ## Overview

 This repository contains scripts and setup tools for the **Offline AI Reconnaissance and Hacking Tool**.
-The project enables secure, offline terminal sessions between two Linux devices over Bluetooth and automates the installation of a suite of security, reconnaissance, and AI tools.
+The project enables secure, offline terminal sessions between two Linux devices(Laptop and Raspberri Pi using our custom Wrym ISO) over Bluetooth and automates the installation of a suite of security, reconnaissance, and AI tools.

 ---